Impact

 Risk and Exploitability

 The risk is high in environments where user or third‑party supplied model files are accepted, because an attacker can trigger a crash with a single, lightweight file.
-No CVSS score is publicly provided, but the potential for automated exploitation is significant.
-The EPSS score is not available, and the vulnerability is not listed in CISA’s KEV catalog, though the lack of these metrics does not reduce the likelihood of a successful denial‑of‑service attack.
+The CVSS score is 7.5, indicating significant potential for automated exploitation.
+The EPSS score of <1% indicates a very low but non‑zero likelihood of exploitation, and the vulnerability is not listed in CISA’s KEV catalog, which does not alter the possibility of a denial‑of‑service attack.
 The attack vector is local or remote, depending on whether the application accepts model files over a network or from untrusted users.

 OpenCVE Enrichment